Leafwing-Studios/fop-rules/docs/character-options/classes/trickster.md

 At level 1, Tricksters learn to use tricks, which create strange and useful short-range magical effects.

 You may lob or place a selected trick at a location within 3 tiles as a minor action.
-It detonates at the start of your next turn, typically affecting a 10 foot radius around itself.
+It detonates at the start of your next turn, typically affecting a 2 tile radius around itself.

 Immediately after you use a trick, make a difficulty 10 Presence (Trickery) skill check with advantage.
 If you fail, your bag of tricks is empty and you cannot use this feature again until you complete a rest.